What Does it Take to Be a Manager?

 What Kind of Manager Job Opportunities Are There?

-In the United States, there were 992,100 jobs for Manager in 2016.
+There were about 992,100 jobs for Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Manager by 2026.
 The BLS estimates 79,200 yearly job openings in this field.

 The states with the most job growth for Manager are Utah, Washington, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

 Manager Average Salary

 The typical yearly salary for Managers is somewhere between $52,550 and $183,430.

 Managers who work in District of Columbia, Virginia, or California, make the highest salaries.